-Growth without (emissions) growth: State progress and drift on emissions ‘decoupling’
+Growth without emissions growth: State progress and drift on emissions ‘decoupling’

+or

+Growth without carbon: State progress, and drift, on emissions ‘decoupling’

 Devashree Saha and Mark Muro

-Mast year the International Energy Agency (IEA) found that global energy-related emissions of carbon dioxide remained flat in the previous year even as global GDP grew by 3.4 percent.
-Growth and emissions had “decoupled” for the first time in 40 years.
+In 2014 and again in 2015, energy-related emissions of carbon dioxide (CO2) remained flat even as the global economy grew.
+For the first time in 40 years, growth and emissions have “decoupled.”

-Then, in 2015, the globe repeated the feat.

-And earlier this year analyses by the World Resources Institute (WRI) and the UK-based Carbon Brief concluded that as many as 35 of the world’s countries, including the United States, increased their real GDP over the last 15 years while cutting their carbon emissions.
+Moreover, earlier this year separate analyses by the World Resources Institute (WRI) and the climate information website Carbon Brief concluded that as many as 35 countries, including the United States, had increased their real gross domestic product (GDP) over the last 15 years while actually cutting their carbon emissions.

-In sum, an important juncture—anticipated for years--has been reached.
-In multiple countries, over multiple time horizons, the assumption that GDP growth and carbon emissions must rise in tandem has been disproved in the real world.
-Instead, it has become clear that cities, regions, and nations really can sever the historical link between growth and emissions and prosper without sacrificing growth.
+If the United States and the rest of the world hope to enjoy rising living standards while curbing greenhouse gas emissions enough to limit the rise in global surface temperatures to 2 degrees Celsius, an objective agreed upon by the international community, decoupling growth and emissions is essential.
+That 35 countries could grow economically while cutting carbon emissions disproves the long-held assumption that GDP and CO2 must rise in tandem.
+Instead, it has become increasingly clear that cities, regions, and nations can sever the historical link between growth and emissions and prosper both economically and environmentally.

-All of which raises the question of how U.S. states are doing and whether they are managing to decouple growth and emissions.
-(Which must occur if the nation and the globe are going to curb greenhouse gas (GHG) emissions enough to limit global mean surface temperatures to less than 2 degrees Celsius, an objective agreed upon by the international community.)

-The question matters because just as global emissions reductions originate in nations (for the most part), so do nations’ reductions originate in their states and cities.
-States (and the cities within them) are crucial units in the carbon drama because they retain a unique and strong influence over multiple policy levers that hold large sway over emissions levels.
+Where and how has this change taken place in the United States?
+The question matters because, just as reductions in global emissions originate in nations (for the most part), nations’ reductions originate in their states and cities.
+States and cities are crucial players in the carbon drama because they retain a unique and strong influence over multiple policy levers that can control emissions levels.
 States set state-level carbon emissions rules and renewables targets.
 They regulate investor-owned electric utilities.
 They shape land-use rules and building codes and transportation systems.
-In fact, it’s safe to say that progress to meet America’s important COP 21 commitments is going to depend hugely on state and local policy.
+In fact, it’s safe to say that progress to meet America’s commitments to the goals of the COP 21 climate change conference is going to depend hugely on state and local policy.

-So it is worth examining the extent of decoupling among U.S. states.
-Accordingly, this brief takes a look at state-level decoupling trends by matching data on real GDP growth between 2000 and 2014 for all 50 U.S. states and the District of Columbia with data on energy-related carbon dioxide emissions from the U.S. Environmental Protection Agency (EPA) for the same years and locations.
-In doing so, the brief provides an initial look across the states at the pace and geography of both decoupling and its companion trend decarbonization—the necessary reduction over time of the volume of carbon emitted for every unit of economic activity.
+Accordingly, this brief takes a look at state-level decoupling trends by matching data on real GDP growth between 2000 and 2014 for all 50 states and the District of Columbia with data on energy-related carbon dioxide emissions for the same years and locations.
+In doing so, the brief provides an initial look at the pace and geography of decoupling and its companion trend of decarbonization—the reduction over time of the volume of carbon emitted for every unit of economic activity.

 What do these data show?
-Overall, they show that many states—over 30 of them—have delinked their growth and carbon emissions.
-At the same time, the numbers show wide variations in the pace and degree of states’ decoupling, with distinct regional dynamics.
+Overall, over 30 states have delinked their growth and carbon emissions.
+The pace and degree of states’ decoupling vary widely, with distinct regional dynamics.